getsolus/solus-site.github.io/content/blog/solus-3-released.md

 ### Hardware and Kernel Enablement

-This Solus release switches our default kernel to the Linux stable branch, release 4.12.7.
-This switch enables us to receive numerous improvements to support of the latest AMD, Intel, and NVIDIA hardware, while still making available the LTS branch for existing users.
+This new major version of Solus is now based on the latest stable branch of the Linux kernel, 4.12.7.
+This switch enables various hardware improvements for the latest AMD, Intel, and NVIDIA hardware.
+Users of the existing `linux-lts` kernel will continue to receive updates indefinitely, with the next major update to this branch scheduled to land in or around September.

 Furthermore, we've enabled AppArmor `LSM` by default to provide functionality for snapd confining, as well as the introduction of a fully functioning Linux Security Module within our kernel builds.